TeknooSoftware/states/docs/api/files/Proxy/TraitProxy.php.txt

             }

             if (!empty($callerLine['class']) && is_string($callerLine['class']) && class_exists($callerLine['class'], false)) {
-                //It is an class
+                //It is a class
                 $callerName = $callerLine['class'];
                 $thisClassName = \get_class($this);

                 if (is_subclass_of($callerName, $thisClassName, true)) {
-                    //Its a child class, Protected
+                    //It's a child class, Protected
                     return States\States\StateInterface::VISIBILITY_PROTECTED;
                 }

                 if (is_a($callerName, $thisClassName, true)) {
-                    //Its this class, private
+                    //It's this class, private
                     return States\States\StateInterface::VISIBILITY_PRIVATE;
                 }
             }